Jirawatz/EventRegistrationApp/README.md

 ![alt text](ProjectUML.jpg)

 ### Description of User Data Model
-Customer Model: Represent the customer.js which contained the following information
+Customer Model: Represent the customer which contained the following information
 ```
-1. first name which represent customer.js first name
+1. first name which represent customer first name
-2. last name which represent customer.js last name
+2. last name which represent customer last name
-3. username which allow customer.js to fill in to specify their username
+3. username which allow customer to fill in to specify their username
 4. password which authenticate the user if necessary
-5. email which represent customer.js contact information
+5. email which represent customer contact information
-6. dateOfbirth which represent customer.js's Date of Birth
+6. dateOfbirth which represent customer's Date of Birth
-7. age which represent customer.js's age
+7. age which represent customer's age
-8. gender which represent customer.js's gender (Implement with Protable Enum)
+8. gender which represent customer's gender (Implement with Protable Enum)
 ```

 Organizer Model: Represent the organizer which contained the following information
 ```
-1. first name which represent customer.js first name
+1. first name which represent customer first name
-2. last name which represent customer.js last name
+2. last name which represent customer last name
-3. username which allow customer.js to fill in to specify their username
+3. username which allow customer to fill in to specify their username
 4. password which authenticate the user if necessary
-5. email which represent customer.js contact information
+5. email which represent customer contact information
-6. dateOfbirth which represent customer.js's Date of Birth
+6. dateOfbirth which represent customer's Date of Birth
 7. company name which represent the organizer's company
 8. phone which represent organizer contact information
 ```